felixleopoldo/benchpress/docs/source/available_graphs.rst

 ``pcalg_randdag``
 -------------------------

-This is the randDAG from the *pcalg* R package with the extra feature that the maximum average number of parents can be set by (``max_parents``).
+This is the randDAG from the R package *pcalg* with the extra feature that the maximum average number of parents can be set by (``max_parents``).

+..
 Source `resources/binarydatagen/generate_DAG.R <https://github.com/felixleopoldo/benchpress/blob/master/resources/binarydatagen/generate_DAG.R>`_

 ..
 See `JSON schema <https://github.com/felixleopoldo/benchpress/blob/master/schema/docs/config-definitions-generatedagmaxparents.md>`_